Quick answer

 Most carnivore guides focus on what to eat.
-This one focuses on what to expect — the honest, realistic timeline of results you're likely to experience if you commit to a full 90 days of eating only meat.
+This one focuses on what to expect, the realistic timeline of results you're likely to experience if you commit to a full 90 days of eating only meat.

 Days 1–10: The adaptation phase